chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 4. **Create a new Tunnel**

 Click on the `Create a tunnel` button to create a new tunnel.
-Give it a name
+Give it a name.

 ![Cloudflare Tunnel 5](../images/cloudflare_tunnel_5.png)